mj-ano/home/_posts/2017-04-12-your_home_ad_blocker.markdown

 That's it home ad blocker is configured and it already started blocking ads for us.

-It's a simple idea to serve a blank page for ad links it discovered and it's gonna make browsing Ads-free atleast in home :P .
+It's a simple idea to serve a blank page for ad links discovered and it's gonna make browsing Ads-free atleast in home :P .

 ![FREEDOM](https://media.giphy.com/media/6901DbEbbm4o0/giphy.gif)